How could they miss that, they gripe.

 We must get it right,

-that’s all that we ask,
+that’s all that we ask.

-how can it be so hard
+Why’s it so hard

 to perform this simple task?

-And so back come the humans—
+So back come the humans—

 but worse than before,